Manage Experience Cloud users and products

 The account migration is being rolled out to customers in phases.
 Adobe will notify and assist you when it is your time to migrate existing user accounts from Admin Tools > User Management to the Admin Console.

 After the migration, users sign in using their Adobe ID (or Enterprise ID) and authenticate to their Experience Cloud solutions and services at experiencecloud.adobe.com .
 If users attempt to sign in via legacy logins (my.omniture.com and sc.omniture.com) they are redirected to experiencecloud.adobe.com.

 In Adobe Target, a workspace is a product profile.
 It lets an organization assign a specific set of users to a specific set of properties.
 In many ways, a workspace is similar to a report suite in Adobe Analytics.

 Campaign - product profiles, tenants, and security groups

 A tenant in Campaign displays as a product in the Admin Console Products page.

 See Managing groups and users for information about security groups and assigning users to security groups.

-Launch, by Adobe displays on the Products page in the Admin Console.
-You can include other solutions and core services in a Launch product profile.
+Experience Platform Launch displays on the Products page in the Admin Console.
+You can include other solutions and services in a Launch product profile.

 See User Management for information about user permissions in the Admin Console and set up Launch-specific options, including assigning rights to profiles.